CouldBeThis/himbeere-markdown/README.md

 The styles that apply to markdown have been differentiated instead of re-using the same style over and over for different elements.

+* [here is the diff](https://github.com/CouldBeThis/himbeere-markdown/commit/8139ae3ed0b9b9ce4278b2dccd7af1bdb578c311) comparing the original files to the first (at time of writing, only) version.

 ## wish list

 I couldn't figure out how to do it but if it was possible it would be nice to style the whole block of text affected by a style.
 For example the entire heading instead of just the leading `#` or the entire blockquote instead of just `>`.